Bit-Nation/Pangea-website/purchase-agreement.md

 5.1.
 To the extent required by applicable law, the Participant complies with all anti-money laundering and counter-terrorism financing requirements.

 5.2.
-The funds, including any fiat, virtual currency or cryptocurrency, the Participant uses to purchase BITNATION PAT Tokens, are not derived from or related to any unlawful activities, including but not limited to money laundering or terrorist financing, and the Participant will not use the BITNATION PAT Tokens to finance, engage in, or otherwise support any unlawful activities.
+The funds, including any fiat, virtual currency or cryptocurrency, the Participant uses to purchase BITNATION XPAT Tokens, are not derived from or related to any unlawful activities, including but not limited to money laundering or terrorist financing, and the Participant will not use the BITNATION XPAT Tokens to finance, engage in, or otherwise support any unlawful activities.

 ## Article 6.